smorello87/intro-to-omeka/lessons.md

 Omeka does also allow additional standard metadata fields and custom metadata fields, but this may make it more difficult to transfer your data to and from Omeka and other systems, since these systems need a shared vocabulary to “talk” to one another.
 The fact that Omeka is built on Dublin Core means that your data is likely to last longer, because it can be moved to other systems later.
 There are prompts built in to Omeka that will help you understand what information to put in every Dublin Core field, but you can also consult the [Dublin Core User Guide section on Creating Metadata](http://dublincore.org/documents/usageguide/).

 In addition to selecting a metadata standard or schema, whenever possible you should also use __controlled vocabularies__.
 A controlled vocabulary provides a consistent way to describe data.
 Examples of controlled vocabularies include subject headings, thesauri, ontologies, and taxonomies.
 Using a controlled vocabulary will aid in searching and finding your data and will make it consistent and more shareable with researchers in the same discipline.
 In Omeka, you can build your own controlled vocabularies or use the standards suggested by DublinCore.
 Keep in mind that even if you're not using a controlled vocabulary, you should be as consistent as possible with your metadata.
-For example, if you use “New York, NY” in the “Coverage” field, make sure you follow the same City, State format when compiling the same field for other items.
+For example, if you use “New York, NY” in the `Coverage` field, make sure you follow the same City, State format when compiling the same field for other items.

 * [File formats standards](http://www.loc.gov/preservation/resources/rfs/TOC.html)
 * Informational architecture of your website